What Is Mass Formation Psychosis?

 In December 2021, an American doctor named Robert Malone used the phrase "mass formation psychosis" on the Joe Rogan Experience (JRE) podcast.
 Malone used this phrase to describe people taking action to protect themselves against the COVID-19 virus, such as getting vaccinated or undergoing tests, suggesting these behaviors could be symptoms of mental illness.
 Multiple experts denounced Malone's claims as misinformation, and in the years since, they have largely maintained that there was no evidence of psychosis behind protective COVID-19-related behaviors.

-Ultimately, 270 doctors and researchers wrote an open letter to Spotify, the platform where the Joe Rogan Experience podcast was featured, arguing that it was spreading dangerous and potentially harmful misinformation.
+Ultimately, 270 doctors and researchers wrote an open letter to Spotify, the platform where the Joe Rogan Experience podcast was featured, arguing that the podcast was spreading dangerous and potentially harmful misinformation.
 The JRE podcast reached an estimated 11 million listeners per episode at that time.
 Many musicians boycotted Spotify because the platform hosted the Joe Rogan podcast.
 Some musical artists, like Neil Young and Joni Mitchell, were among those who removed their songs from Spotify in an effort to stand in solidarity with the doctors and scientists fighting misinformation.

 Mass formation hypnosis